Stirling, South Australia: Vegetation

 Many deciduous trees, particularly the maple, elm, oak and ash trees, have been imported from Europe and North America.
 These trees flourish in Stirling's wet and mild to cool climate and are a popular tourist attraction in the autumn months (April–May), bringing rich and vibrant autumn leaf colour to the town.
-This activity is known as "leaf peeping".
 Some Australian cities are too warm (even in the autumn and winter months) to accommodate and produce maple trees, but some temperate regions along the eastern coast and towns at higher altitudes flourish in colour during autumn, rivalling those in North America, Europe and Japan.

 Other tourist sites include the nearby Mount Lofty Botanic Garden and Cleland National Park.

 Climate

-Stirling has a warm-summer Mediterranean climate (Köppen climate classification: Csb).
+Stirling has a borderline oceanic climate/warm-summer mediterranean climate (Köppen: Cfb/Csb).
+It experiences pleasant, relatively summers & quite cool, rainy winters.
 Owing to its location near Mount Lofty, Stirling is the wettest place in South Australia, receiving an average of 1,107 millimetres (43.6 inches) of rain per year—more than twice the average of Adelaide.
 Between May and August, the average monthly rainfall is as high as 155 millimetres (over 6 inches), and in June 1916, over 450 millimetres fell.
 Mean summer temperatures are about 5 °C (9 °F) lower than in Adelaide, which may explain why Stirling was recommended as a desirable residence for English migrants and Adelaide's high society in the 20th century.
 Winters are distinctly cool particularly compared to Adelaide, with an average minimum of 4 °C (39 °F) and an average maximum of 11 °C (52 °F).

-The Australian Bureau of Meteorology stopped the collection of weather data at Stirling from the 1980s onward.
-Weather recording instruments were removed from the grounds of Australia Post's Stirling office following a commercial dispute between these two Australian government organisations.
+The climate table below combines information from 3 weather stations.
+Temperature and rainfall were sourced from Stirling Post Office (1964-1985), humidity was extracted from Stirling (1926-1964) and sunshine data was taken from Waite Institute (1965-1986).